We've been working on these documents. Please let us know how useful this new version is by voting.

 The migration process is manual.
 The effort might be significant, depending on the size and complexity of the applications, particularly in the front end.
 If you have a solid architecture supporting your apps, you can reuse a lot of server-side logic and speed up the migration.

-Migration, for the most part, implies creating new UI with the new framework and then creating logic using a new development paradigm.
+Migration, for the most part, implies creating a new UI with the new framework and then creating logic using a new development paradigm.
 In the process, you may rethink and improve your user experience, especially if your app has an outdated look and feel.

 Effort estimation and team requirements